eelenadelolmo/hypernyms/README.md

 - **Implementation**: https://github.com/LIAAD/yake

 Light-weight **unsupervised** automatic keyword extraction method which rests on statistical text features extracted from **single documents** to select the most relevant keywords of a text.
 Our system does not need to be trained on a particular set of documents, nor does it depend on dictionaries, external corpora, text size, language, or domain.

+    It has five main steps:
+    - Text pre-processing and candidate term identification:
+    - feature extraction:
+    - computing term score:
+    - n-gram generation and computing candidate keyword score:
+    - data deduplication and ranking:

+The algorithm receives a text and the following parameters as inputs: a window size w (to be used by one of the statistical features), the number of n-grams, the deduplication threshold θ and the text language (for identification of the specific list of stopwords; note that tokens with fewer than three characters are also considered a stopword in our approach).

+Given a text, the algorithm begins by dividing it into sentences with the **segtok** rule-based sentence segmenter that also perferms the tokenisation (pypi.python.org/pypi/segtok).

+Each term is characterized by a number of **statistical features**.
+These features comprise **TF** (term frequency), **offsets_sentences** (index of sentences where the terms occur), **TF_a** (term frequency of acronyms) and **TF_U** (term frequency of uppercase terms).

+To compute every **term score**, we gather all the feature weights into a unique S(t) score.
+The smaller the value, the more significant the 1-gram term.

+To form the list of candidate keywords, we consider a **sliding window** of size n, generating a contiguous sequence of terms ranging from 1-gram to n-grams, where n was experimentally evaluated, obtaining the best resunts for n=3 and n=2.

+To compute the **score of an n-gram**, we begin by splitting each candidate into tokens and compute their S(t) into a formula to abstract the n-gram score.
+We evaluate whether the token is a stopword, since stopwords are given special treatment to mitigate the impact of applying their S(t), likely a high value, when put in context.

+The final step is deciding if the **removal similar potential candidates** improves the ranking results.
+Two strings are considered similar if their distance similarity score is above a given threshold θ.
+Between two strings considered similar, we keep the most relevant one, that is, the one that has the lowest S(kw) score.
+Conversely, a candidate keyword is inserted into the list if no similarity between it and keywords already in the structure is found to be relevant.

+The final list of keywords is then given by **ascending order** of the S(kw) scores.